Keep your home well protected

 And on the domestic front too, the ease and effectiveness of home burglar alarm installation make a commanding case for getting a comprehensive security system in place.

 However, there is more to consider than just having a burglar alarm system installed in your home or business premises.

 Many overlook the importance of keeping their security system up to date, regularly checked and well maintained.
 The cost of this oversight can be very high indeed.

-A faulty alarm system will not only give a completely false sense of security, leaving your home and business open criminals, it could also invalidate any insurance claims and leave police without vital evidence that could help to find, apprehend and prosecute the offender.
+A faulty alarm system can give a completely false sense of security.
+It can leave your home and business open to criminals, invalidate any insurance claims and leave police without vital evidence that could help to find, apprehend and prosecute the offender.

 But some may be tempted to offset the cost of security installation by cutting back on system checks and regular maintenance.
 They may argue that modern security systems are very robust and the latest wireless installations have plenty of built-in self-checking features.